This Day In Literary History

 The impressed Musketeers befriend D'Artagnan and offer to take him under their wing.
 Soon, D'Artagnan runs afoul of the vengeful Cardinal and his beautiful but deadly spy, Milady de Winter.

 The Three Musketeers was followed by two more novels - Twenty Years After (1845) and The Vicomte de Bragelonne, aka Ten Years Later (1847).
-It be adapted numerous times for the stage, screen, radio, and television.
+It would be adapted numerous times for the stage, screen, radio, and television.

 From 1845-46, Alexandre Dumas published, in serial format, what is considered to be his greatest novel, The Count Of Monte Cristo, an epic novel of adventure, betrayal, hope, vengeance, and forgiveness.